Find Grad Schools

 26 Yearly Graduations

 Georgia State University comes in at #17 on our list of the most popular colleges offering master's degrees in chemistry.
 Each year, around 36,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,158 per year, while in-state graduate students, on average, pay $7,164 per year.
 During the most recent year for which we have data, 26 people received their master's degree in chemistry from Georgia State.
-Of these students, 61% were women and 43% were members of underrepresented racial-ethnic groups.
+About 43% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #17